DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY DENNIS KUNKEL MICROSCOPY / SCIENCE PHOTO LIBRARY

 Coloured scanning electron micrograph (SEM) of Aspergillus nidulans hyphae and sexual spores.
 A. nidulans (also known as Emericella nidulans) is a filamentous fungus that is the only member of the genus Aspergillus that forms sexual spores through meiosis (seen here in this image as large spores).
 A. nidulans is also a homothallic fungus, meaning it can form asexual spores by producing conidiphores that bear chains of asexual spores.
 A. nidulans.
 DNA repair, mutation), cell cycle control and pathogenesis, as well as metabolism of other Aspergillus species.
+A. nidulans produces the toxin, sterigmatocysin, which may lead to food contamination.
 Magnification: x440 when shortest axis printed at 25 millimetres.

 Model release not required.
 Property release not required.